matthewrh/challengepy/README.md

 # Penn Labs Server Challenge
 **IMPORTANT:** I've continued this project in my spare time because I really enjoyed working on it and wanted to keep refining and adding features.
 To view the code that was submitted by the deadline, please go [here](https://github.com/matthewrh/challengepy/tree/80f3ab07d93c505bd8a2596d70c485e7117df06c).

+## Information
+This project was completed as a technical challenge submission for my Penn Labs Fall 2019 application.
+I completed the server challenge (found [here](https://www.notion.so/Server-Challenge-Fall-19-480abf1871fc4a8d9600154816726343)).

+### Additional Features
+In addition to the required elements of the challenge, I also implemented the following:
+* User (register, login, logout)
+    * Rationale: This feature adds the benefit of having a built-in method for creating new users.
+It also allowed me to set permissions for various endpoints based on a user's status.
+    * Notes: Users provide their own password when registering which is then hashed and stored using SHA256 within PBKDF2.
+The password is checked every time the user logs in.
+A user session is created upon login which remains active until the user logs out.
+* Friends (Add, remove, accept request, reject request, cancel request, list, request list)
+    * Rationale: Users now have the ability to add friends.
+By adding a friend, a user is able to view that friend's favorite clubs.
+    * Notes: Adding a friend sends a friend request to the specified user which can be accepted or rejected.
+Users will not be added to eachother's friend lists unless the request is accepted.
+The sending user also has the ability to cancel their request.
+Users can remove friends at any time.
+* Club (info, update, favorite list, filter)
+    * Rationale: Users can now search through the clubs database using keywords, view info for a specific club, and view a list of users who have favorited a specific club.
+Administrators also have the ability to update information for existing clubs.
+    * Notes: Keywords are searched for independently, meaning not all keywords must be present in a club's description for the club to be included in the results.
+Administrators are hard-coded by username.
+For the purpose of this challenge, Jennifer (`jen`) is listed as an administrator.

 ## Installation
 1. Clone this repository.